aklkbqx/cut-tree/README.md

 - 🛡️ **100% Safe** - Real tree inspection system with 3 criteria to prevent damage to houses/structures
 - 🎯 **Accurate block count** - Displays the actual number of blocks destroyed every time
 - 🔨 **Axe saver** - Reduces durability by only 10% of the number of trees
+- 🪵 **Item gathering** - All logs automatically gather at your position or tree trunk (NEW!)
-- ⚙️ **Customizable** - Set debug mode, maximum size, durability, and leaf destruction
+- ⚙️ **Customizable** - Set debug mode, maximum size, durability, leaf destruction, and gather location
 - 🍃 **Automatic leaf destruction** - Turn on/off as desired (default: off)
 - ⚡ **High performance** - Tree size limit + recursive scanning system
 - 🎨 **Beautiful UI/UX** - Debug messages with emoji and colors, easy to read